Host your blog in a Cloud VM using Docker

 docker run -d -p 80:1313 -v /opt/blog-content:/opt/blog/content --restart unless-stopped nisanth074/blog:latest

-and that one command brought my blog online and made it publicly on http://
+Just running that command brought my blog online and made it publicly on http://

 HTTPS